-In the latter half of the1990s, the national policies on local autonomy have much moved.
+In the latter half of the 1990s, the national policies on local autonomy have much moved.

-The government enacted the Promotion for Local Autonomy Act for five years limited act in 1995 and promoted the so called 'Local Autonomy Policy'.
+The government enacted Act on Promotion of Decentralization for five years limited act in 1995 and promoted the so called 'Decentralization Policy.
 But despite the title 'local autonomy', it actually promoted deregulation on the order of the government.
 Therefore the policies of local governments have been guided by this policy.

 If we look back our history, we can notice a lot of municipalities had been compelled to consolidate in 1950s.
 The number of municipalities deceased from 10,505 in 1947 to 3,975 in September 1956 at the so called 'the Big Merger of in Showa' (enforced in 1953, lapsed in 1956) in Japan before.
 After that the number had kept over 3,200 for a long time with a little decrease.
-But during the decade, especially after 2000, we experienced the second largest boom of consolidate by the partial revision of the Municipal Merger Law in 1995 and the new Municipal Merger Law in 2004 with some financial "merits" such as the public loan for merger.
+But during the decade, especially after 2000, we experienced the second largest boom of consolidation of municipalities.
+A lot of municipalities had been promoted to consolidate by the partial revision of the Municipal Merger Law in 1995 and the new Municipal Merger Law in 2004 with some financial "merits" such as the public loan for merger.
 A lot of municipalities accepted such recommendation to consolidate because they suffered financial difficulties.
 Therefore the number of municipalities has decreased from 3,234 in 1995 to 1,821 in 2006, and it will decrease more to 1,771 in 2010.
 1,279 municipalities disappeared from 2004 to 2007.